 1. Coyotes Are Moving into Big-Buck Areas

-Studies by the U.S. Forest Service as well as other privately funded study groups indicate coyotes are pressing into suburban areas — the same suburban areas where many bowhunters chase big bucks on small tracks of land.
-Studies also indicate that coyotes are becoming increasingly dangerous.
+Studies by the U.S. Forest Service as well as other privately funded study groups indicate coyotes are pressing into suburban areas — the same suburban areas where many bowhunters chase big bucks on small tracts.
+Some studies also indicate coyotes are becoming increasingly dangerous.

 In 2009, 19-year-old Taylor Mitchell was killed by coyotes while walking through a national park in Nova Scotia, Canada.
 While fatal attacks are incredibly rare, increasing numbers of coyotes moving into suburban areas create a recipe for disaster not only for deer, but for people as well.
 Numerous attacks on children and adults alike show that coyotes are aggressive predators.

 According to Dan Brauch, a biologist for the Colorado Division of Wildlife, coyotes are more prone to prey on young fawns and smaller-sized does.
 However, Brauch noted that bucks — especially those bucks running on a weakened fat supply and exhausted from a hard rut — are popular targets for hungry song dogs.

 3. Half Of All Fawns Are Killed By Coyotes